davepinch/pinchy.cc/collections/_fragments/im-looking-for-people-willing-to-tackle-this-thing.md

 ---
-title: "I'm looking for people willing to tackle this thing."
+title: "I'm looking for people willing to tackle this thing"
 tags:
   - Fragment
 ---